A Logical Formalism of Hardy-type Paradox: Logical Contextuality

-Within the sheaf-theoretic framework, Santos et al. demonstrated that for simple scenarios with cycles, the occurrence of possibilistic paradoxes is equivalent to logical contextuality \cite{Santos2021Conditions}.
-Remarkably, within our logical-algebraic framework, this equivalence can be extended to arbitrary general scenarios, as established by Theorem~\ref{thm-LCiffLHP}.
+Within the sheaf-theoretic approach, Santos et al. showed that for simple $n$-cycle scenarios, possibilistic paradoxes are equivalent to logical contextuality \cite{Santos2021Conditions}.
+For logical Hardy-type paradoxes, this equivalence extends to arbitrary general scenarios, as stated below.